ianrenton/ianrenton.com/www/index.md

 By day, I am a software and systems engineer in the naval defence industry, specialising in command & control of autonomous vehicles and communications networks.

 By night I build robots and web applications, alongside being a husband, father and amateur cook.

+## Find me on...

+You can find me on [Twitter](https://twitter.com/i_renton) and [Facebook](https://www.facebook.com/ianrenton)&mdash; both accounts are private, but I accept follower/friend requests from most real humans!